ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Editor's notes: Add example.
 Value for ead_label not from lowest range, suggested value 26.

-## EDHOC Session and OSCORE Security Context # {#edhoc-exec}
+## EDHOC Session {#edhoc-exec}

 In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol {{RFC9528}}.
-When a new EDHOC session is established, previous EDHOC sessions associated with the same access token and the same pair (session_id, AUTH_CRED_C) are deleted, see {{m_3}}.
-The OSCORE Security Contexts derived from those EDHOC sessions are also deleted.

-As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the mapping between ACE roles Client / Resource Server and the EDHOC roles Initiator / Responder.
-The choice of mapping depends on the deployment setting, for example on which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.
+As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the different mappings between ACE roles Client / Resource Server and the EDHOC roles Initiator / Responder.
+The choice of mapping depends on the deployment setting, in particular which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.

+In case of the forward message flow, the access token MUST be included in EAD in EDHOC message\_3 (EAD\_3).
+In case of EDHOC reverse message flow, the access token MUST be included in EAD in EDHOC message\_2 (EAD\_2).
+This way the access token gets at least the same confidentiality protection as the authentication credential used by C, see {{Section 9.1 of RFC9528}}.

+If the access token is transported during the EDHOC execution, then EAD\_3 MUST contain the EAD item EAD\_ACCESS\_TOKEN.
+This provides confidentiality protection against active attackers.

+## Forward Message Flow {#forward}

-This section details the case where the EDHOC forward message flow is used, i.e., where C = I, RS = R. The converse mapping is described in TODO.
+This section details the case where the EDHOC forward message flow is used, i.e., where C = I, RS = R. The reverse message flow is described in {{reverse}}.

 Consistent with the EDHOC forward message flow, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
 RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as 2.04 (Changed) CoAP responses.

-If the access token is transported during the EDHOC execution, then either EAD\_1 or EAD\_3 MUST contain the EAD item EAD\_ACCESS\_TOKEN.
-It is RECOMMENDED that EAD\_ACCESS\_TOKEN is carried in EAD\_3, i.e., in EDHOC message\_3.
-This provides confidentiality protection against active attackers.
-EAD\_ACCESS\_TOKEN MAY be carried in EAD\_1, e.g., if the CWT access token is encrypted for RS by AS using COSE_Encrypt0.

 C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field of the EDHOC\_Information in the access token response received from AS (see {{c-as}}), if present.
 Otherwise, C assumes the target resource at RS to be the well-known EDHOC resource at the path /.well-known/edhoc.

 RS has to ensure that attackers cannot perform requests on the EDHOC resource, other than sending EDHOC messages.
 Specifically, it SHOULD NOT be possible to perform any other operation than POST on an EDHOC resource.

 ### EDHOC message\_1